-- Perfectionist is a measure of your need to attain flawless results and perform to extremely high standards in order to feel secure and worthwhile as a person. - Ambitious measures the extent to which you need to get ahead, move up in the organization, and be better than others. - Autocratic measures your tendency to be forceful, aggressive, and controlling.
+- standards in order to feel secure and worthwhile as a person. - better than others. - Autocratic measures your tendency to be forceful, aggressive, and controlling.

 The Protecting Dimension measures the belief that you can protect yourself and establish a sense of worth through withdrawal, remaining distant, hidden, aloof, cynical, superior, and/or rational.
 It is composed of: